Huang Xuhua: Personal life and death

+Huang died in Wuhan, Hubei Province on 6 February 2025, at the age of 98.

 Honours and publicity

 In November 2017, Huang was awarded the honour of "National Model for Virtue".
 In a nationally televised ceremony in Beijing, to show his respect for two senior citizens who dedicated their lives to contribute to the nation, Paramount leader Xi Jinping personally invited Huang to sit next to him for a group photo.
 The event was widely reported in Chinese media.

 In September 2019, Huang was awarded the Medal of the Republic, China's highest order of honour.
 In January 2020, he was conferred the Highest Science and Technology Award, together with meteorologist Zeng Qingcun.

-Huang was often hailed in Chinese media as "the father of China's nuclear submarines", but this has been disputed by the naval writer Li Zhongxiao and some scientific-technical staff of the first generation of China's nuclear submarines.
+Huang was ever called in Chinese media "the father of China's nuclear submarines", but this has been disputed by the naval writer Li Zhongxiao and some scientific-technical staff of the first generation of China's nuclear submarines.
 According to them, the nuclear submarine was developed by many scientists and did not have a single "father"; and if a single person were to be considered the "father", it should be Peng Shilu, the first chief designer, not Huang, who succeeded Peng as the second chief designer.